michelefa1988/Youtrack_Custom_Addons/Readme.md

 Running & installing application
 ```
 "npm install" (installs dependencies)
-"gulp" [inside root folder (used for compiling the coffee-script configuration)]
+"gulp" [inside root folder and is used for compiling the coffee-script configuration.
+Needs to be run everytime config.coffee is updated]
 node dist/index.js
 OR (eg using parameters)
 node dist/index.js -email test@xy.com -pass password -sprint 33 -changes